TanStack/router/docs/framework/react/guide/code-splitting.md

 }
 ```

-Also, if you were previously using virtual routes, you should then their `.lazy.tsx` suffixes removed.
+Also, if you were previously using virtual routes, you should then have their `.lazy.tsx` suffixes removed.

 **Before using Virtual Routes**